nsbgn/handalf/README.md

 Above all, the layout should **feel good**.
 Many things are taken into
-consideration: simplicity, rolling motions, muscle memory, semantic clustering, symmetry, avoiding mixing action keys with letter keys, etcetera.
-Final prioritization based on vibes. :)
+consideration: simplicity, rolling motions, muscle memory, semantic clustering, symmetry, avoiding mixing action keys with letter keys, etcetera --- but the final prioritization is based solely on vibes. :)

 ## Symbol keys